ph-u/CMEE_ph-u/Week01/readme.md

 ## Guides

 Multiple scripts were coded and introduced below in filename alphabetical order.
-All scripts are stored in `Code` directory
+All scripts are in `Code` directory

 ### CompileLaTeX.sh